tidyverse/dplyr/cran-comments.md

 Fairly major update.
 We tried to limit the disruption as much as possible, but this introduces a few breaking changes that are documented in the NEWS file.

+Maintainers have been notified twice: a month ago and a week ago.
+We confirmed that all changes were deliberate (either bug fixes or deliberate API changes) and provided guidance on how to update existing code

 ## Test environments

 * local mac OS install, R 3.5.0